 Short-range fireworks allowed on private properties

-Brampton residents are allowed to use short-range fireworks on their private property four times a year (Victoria Day, Canada Day, Diwali and New Year’s Eve) without the need for a permit.
+Brampton residents are allowed to use short-range fireworks (those that travel less than three metres or 10 feet) on their private property four times a year (Victoria Day, Canada Day, Diwali and New Year’s Eve) without the need for a permit.

 - July 1 | Canada Day

 Residents Using Fireworks

 Only short-range fireworks (that travel less than three metres or 10 feet), are permitted on private property.
 Three metres is approximately the height of a basketball hoop, or a Brampton Transit bus.
 So, if you are planning to use fireworks that fly higher than 3 metres, it is illegal.
 Fines ranging from $500 to $5,000 could be issued to the property owner.

 Fireworks are prohibited on sidewalks, streets, within City parks, school yards or any other public area.

 Buying fireworks and preparing for safety